Why Are the Emirates (UAE) Supporting the RSF?

 In our Dossier on Sudan, our main interest was the Sudanese Revolution, and the social basis of this revolution, namely the Resistance Committees, and the social networks of the everyday life, and also the growing strength of the women in the revolutionary process, and the overcoming of „tribal“ sentiments.

 Please note: This text is work in progress.
-It is not yet well elaborated, but it might be usefull for further discussios.
+It is not yet well elaborated, but it might be useful for further discussions.
 We apologise for any overlaps in the text.

 Who could stop UAE?